nickshekelle/Shifted-List-Search/README.md

 - Suppose our initial list contains 1 million elements, is there a more performant way we can find the answer?

 My function is as optimal as you can get for the specified problem.
-It will run very quickly if all the elements in the list are distinct and not nearly as quickly if they are not distinct.
+It will run very quickly if all the elements in the list are distinct and not nearly as quick if they are not distinct.